US COVID-19 cases hit two-month high, 10 states report record increases

 In addition to rising cases, hospitals in several states are straining to handle an influx of patients.

-Seven states on Friday reported record numbers of hospitalised COVID-19 patients: Arkansas, Kansas, Missouri, Montana, North Dakota, Oklahoma and Wisconsin.
+Seven states on Friday reported record numbers of hospitalized COVID-19 patients: Arkansas, Kansas, Missouri, Montana, North Dakota, Oklahoma and Wisconsin.

-In the Midwest, hospitalisations rose to nearly 9,000, continuing a streak of records that began on Monday.

 Most Read